dhoerl/PhotoScrollerNetwork/README.txt

 So, when using a highly compressed images and a fast WIFI connection, a large component of the total time between starting the image fetches and their display is the decode time.
 Decode time is the duration of decompressing a encoded image blob into a bit map in memory.

 Fortunately, libjpeg provides the mechanism to incrementally decode jpegs (well, it cannot do this for progressive images so be aware of the type).
 There are scant examples of this on the web so I had to spend quite a bit of timed getting it to work.
 While I could have used libjpeg, I tripped over the libjpeg-turbo open source library.
 If your have to use an external library, might as well use one that has accelleration for the ARM chips used by iOS devices.
 It has the added benefit that once linked into your project, you can use it for faster decoding of on-file images.

+To use this feature, you have to have the libturbojpeg.a libray (and headers).
+You have three options:

+1) download my libjpeg-turbo-builder project and do a "Build" (it uses svn to pull the source).
+You'll need the latest autoconfig etc tools in this case.

+2) use the installer for 1.2.0 from http://sourceforge.net/projects/libjpeg-turbo.
+The downside is that it appears the ARM library didn't pull in the NEON turbo code, but for purposes of decoding the jpegs incrementally it hardly matters.

+3) Use the libturbojpeg.a file I've included in this project (its 1.2.0)

 Process: